idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 Usually I just get to watch Clive perform, but I'll get my own videos here eventually:

+### School magic

+Amelia's always proud I do magic.
+I was at her Kindergarden party, and suddenly they let the kids out and I was sorrouned by 15 Kindergardeners who wanted to see magic.
+It was awesome!
+I did tricks for lots to them, had them write their names on cards, gave out rubber bands -- was a wonderful experience.

 ### Interview magic

 - Best ever - Interviewer was WFH over video.